 The Animal Hospital at Reems Creek got our start in June of 2003 when Dr. Ryan Hammonds purchased an existing small animal practice.
-In the years since that time, we have expanded our services and treatment options in all areas of medicine, surgery, and dentistry.
-Dr. Kathleen Allison joined the practice early on and has been an important part of the practice growth.
-Dr. Allison brought many years of experience in small animal medicine as well as an interest in the alternative modalities of Chinese herbal medicine and acupuncture.
-Also, through the years, we have added innovative and important diagnostic and therapeutic options that enable us to offer the highest level of care.
-Some of these advancements include laser surgery, diagnostic ultrasound, and digital dental radiography.
+In the years since that time, we have expanded and improved our services and treatment options in all areas of medicine, surgery, and dentistry.
+Through the years we have added innovative and important diagnostic and therapeutic options that enable us to offer the highest level of care.
+Some of these advancements include laser surgery, diagnostic ultrasound, and digital dental and full-body radiography.
 Our commitment to providing the best available veterinary medicine is, and will continue to be, our guiding principle.
 We look forward to continuing to learn, improve, and innovate in the field of veterinary medicine.

 Dr. Ryan Hammonds was born and raised in Asheboro, NC and graduated from UNC-Chapel Hill with honors in 1991.
 He went on to receive his Doctor of Veterinary Medicine Degree (Cum Laude) at the North Carolina State University College of Veterinary Medicine.

 Dr. Hammonds practiced as an associate veterinarian in Asheville for seven years prior to becoming the owner of The Animal Hospital at Reems Creek in 2003.